Protein: Getting enough and the best sources

 This tactic will help stabilize your blood sugar and keep you feeling satisfied longer between meals.

-Follow this example of one day’s worth of meals and snacks that supplies more than 70 grams of protein
+Here is an example of one day’s worth of meals and snacks that supplies more than 70 grams of protein

-Breakfast: 1/2 cup raw oats (6 grams protein) cooked with 1 cup low fat milk (8 grams protein) + 1 banana
+Breakfast: 1/2 cup raw oats (6 grams protein) cooked with 1 cup low-fat milk (8 grams protein) + 1 banana

-Snack: 1 string low fat cheese (7 grams protein) + carrot sticks
+Snack: 1 string low-fat cheese (7 grams protein) + carrot sticks

-Lunch: mixed vegetable salad with 1 hard-boiled egg (6 grams protein) and ½ cup chickpeas (6 grams protein)
+Lunch: Mixed vegetable salad with 1 hard-boiled egg (6 grams protein) and ½ cup chickpeas (6 grams protein)

 Snack: 1 slice 100% whole grain toast (4 grams protein) + 2 tablespoons peanut or nut butter (7 grams protein) + 1 cup strawberries